notwaldorf/notwaldorf.github.com/_posts/2016-04-04-emoji-emoji-emoji.markdown

 install extra ones).
 All the other fonts just rent the emoji from it.
-These fonts are AppleColorEmoji (OS X), Segoe UI Symbol/Emoji (Windows), NotoColorEmoji (Android) and I don't know what Linux does, but it's probably black and white.
-I'm going to keep talking about the Apple one, because that's the code path I worked on in Chrome, but Windows works very similarly.
+These fonts are AppleColorEmoji (OS X), Segoe UI Symbol/Emoji (Windows), NotoColorEmoji (Android) and I don't know what Linux does, but it's probably black and white and who cares, I hear you can run bash on Windows now.
+I'm going to keep talking about the Apple font, because that's the code path I worked on in Chrome, but Windows works very similarly.

 So let's say you have this: